Ekram49/Ekram49.github.io/_posts/2025-07-15-Nautilus-Labs-Take-Home-Assignment.md

 So, what we can see is that whether you increase or decrease shaft speed, the two variables (daily cost and fuel cost) would have an opposing impact on net profit.
 So we need to identify the sweet spot where the overall Net profit is the highest after considering all the variable costs.

-## This would be our action item:
+### Action Items:

-Create a dataset using the data provided
+•	Create a dataset using the data provided

-Calculate the Net Profit for each shaft speed, utilizing the given net profit equation and variable values (daily cost, fuel cost, etc.)
+•	Calculate the Net Profit for each shaft speed, utilizing the given net profit equation and variable values (daily cost, fuel cost, etc.)

-Identify the Shaft Speed that corresponds with maximum net profit Visualize the Net Profit Trend with shaft speed and highlight the shaft speed with maximum Net profit
+•	Identify the Shaft Speed that corresponds with maximum net profit

+•	Visualize the Net Profit Trend with shaft speed and highlight the shaft speed with maximum Net profit

 ## Code:

 Now that we fully understand the problem and how to solve it, coding it up should be very easy:

-### Create a dataset in pandas
+### Create a dataset in pandas:

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Visualization%20Code.png)

-### Create variables for freight value, fuel cost, and daily cost, and create a Net Profit column
+### Create Variables for Freight Value, Fuel Cost, and Daily Cost, and Create a Net Profit Column:

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Calculating%20Net%20Profit.png)

-### Create a function to visualize a line graph
+### Create a Function to Visualize a Line Graph:

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Visualization%20Code.png)

-### Visualize the findings.
+### Visualize the Findings:

 ![Crepe](https://raw.githubusercontent.com/Ekram49/Ekram49.github.io/refs/heads/master/img/Nautilus%20Labs%20Take%20Home%20Assignment/Nautilus%20Labs%20Take%20Home%20Assignment%20-%20Line%20Graph%20-%20Max%20Profit.png)